helicarrierstudio/recurring-buy/README.md

     - **MONTHLY_[1-29]** - if you want to buy once a month. e.g. `MONTHLY_5` to buy on the 5th day of each month
 2. `BUY_AMOUNT`
 The amount (in Naira) you want to purchase at each frequency.
+3. `BUY_CURRENCIES`
+The currency pair you want to trade. e.g. `btc_ngnt` to buy btc with ngnt.
+To see all the cryptocurrency pairs supported by Buycoins, you can call the [getPairs](https://developers.buycoins.africa/orderbook-trading/glossary) method.

 ### 4. Deploy to Heroku and add environment variables